Marshall Islands: U.S. Trust Territory

 In 1947, the United States entered into an agreement with the UN Security Council to administer much of Micronesia, including the Marshall Islands, as the Trust Territory of the Pacific Islands.

 From 1946 to 1958, it served as the Pacific Proving Grounds for the United States and was the site of 67 nuclear tests on various atolls.

 Operation Crossroads atomic bomb testing began in 1946 on Bikini Atoll after some of the residents were forcibly evacuated.

-The world's first hydrogen bomb, codenamed "Mike", was tested at the Enewetak atoll in the Marshall Islands on November 1 (local date) in 1952, which produced significant fallout in the region.
+The world's first hydrogen bomb, codenamed "Mike", was tested at the Enewetak atoll in the Marshall Islands on November 1 (local date) in 1952, producing significant fallout in the region.

-Over the years just one of over 60 islands was cleaned by the U.S. government, and the inhabitants are still waiting for the 2 billion dollars in compensation assessed by the Nuclear Claims Tribunal.
-Many of the islanders and their descendants still live in exile, as the islands remain contaminated with high levels of radiation.
+Only one of over 60 islands was cleaned by the U.S. government, and the 2 billion dollars in compensation assessed by the Nuclear Claims Tribunal has never been paid.
+Many of the islanders and their descendants still live in exile, as the islands are contaminated with high levels of radiation.

-A significant radar installation was constructed on Kwajalein atoll.
+A radar installation was constructed on Kwajalein atoll.